wh-alice/mig_visualstudio/vs/misc/character-sequence------is-not-allowed-in-an-xml-comment.md

 ---
-title: "Character sequence &#39;--&#39; is not allowed in an XML comment" ms.custom: "" ms.date: "10/19/2016"
+title: "Character sequence &#39;--&#39; is not allowed in an XML comment | testtitle" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"